-3.a) How does the school/setting evaluate the effectiveness of its provision for pupils with special educational needs?
+3. a) How does the school/setting evaluate the effectiveness of its provision for pupils with special educational needs?

 The school evaluates the effectiveness of provision by closely and regularly monitoring the progress of pupils, through assessment, observation and discussion.
+Using an assess, plan, do review cycle, we are able to set targets according to need, implement appropriate intervention and assess the success of the work that has been done.
+Review meetings are held termly to formally identify and record provision that is working well and what needs to be changed.
 This enables us to identify how effective provision has been and to plan ahead for further interventions.

-3.b) How will both the school/setting and I know how my child/young person is doing and how will the school/setting help me to support their learning?
+b) How will both the school/setting and I know how my child/young person is doing and how will the school/setting help me to support their learning?